Isaac in the Bible

 Verse ConceptsFireLambsBurning SacrificesFirewoodBehold Me!Sheep And GoatsWhere Are Things?

-And they came to the place of which God had told him.
-And Abraham built the altar there, and piled the wood; and he bound Isaac his son, and laid him on the altar upon the wood.
+When they arrived at the place that God had told him about, Abraham built the altar there and arranged the wood.
+He bound his son Isaac and placed him on the altar on top of the wood.

 Verse ConceptsAltarsAbrahamBindingPutting In OrderBuilding AltarsFirewoodTying Up